wp-statistics/wp-statistics/readme.txt

 = Not all referrals are showing up in the search words list, why? = Search Engine Referrals and Words are highly dependent on the search engines providing the information to us.
 Unfortunately, we can’t do anything about it; we report everything we receive.

+= Does WP Statistics support the UTM parameters? = Yes, It does!
+WP Statistics logs all query strings in the URL such as UTM parameters.

 = PHP 7 Support? =
 WP Statistics is PHP 7 compliant; however, some versions of PHP 7 have bugs that can cause issues.
 One known issue is that PHP 7.0.4 cause memory exhaustion errors.
 Newer versions of PHP 7 do not have this issue.
 At this time (September 2018) WP Statistics seems to run fine with PHP 7.2.6.
 But  you may experience issues that we haven’t found yet.
 If you do, feel free to report it after you make sure it is not a problem with PHP.